3 Quick Business Communication Skills Every Leader Needs

 Sometimes it’s easier to be creative with the written word.
 If needed, write or type these answers out first.
 But make sure to practise them verbally.

-The more familiar you are with your answers, the less concentration you’ll need in the moment—and the more you can focus on staying present, connecting with the people around you, and enjoying the experience.
+The more familiar you are with your answers, the easier it’ll be to share them live — and the more you can focus on staying present, connecting with the people, and enjoying the experience.

 By honing these three business communication skills, you’ll be able to start truly communicating your value.